-- Tables must be prepared using the table formatting options in Microsoft Word.
+- Tables must be prepared using the table formatting function in Microsoft Word.
 Do not prepare tables using tabs or spacebars. - Like figures, tables are numbered consecutively as they are mentioned for the first time in a chapter.
 Each should have a short legend.
-Table legends, along with the number, should be typed at the top of each table. - Example: Table 12-2.
-Drugs and Their Effects on Voice. - o Tables should be double-spaced. - Tables should be drawn at a size larger than can be used in the book.
+Table legends, along with the number, should be typed at the top of each table - Example: Table 12-2.
+Drugs and Their Effects on Voice. - o Tables should be double-spaced. - Tables should be drawn at sizes larger than can be used in the book.
 One consistent line weight is preferred, but no more than two line weights should be used.
-To distinguish areas, use black and white where possible, and patterns such as diagonal stripes if additional areas need defining. - Save each table as a separate file.
+To distinguish areas, use black and white where possible, and patterns such as diagonal stripes if additional areas need defining. - o Preview your tables by printing them at 50% and check legibility. - Save each table as a separate word file.
 Do not insert tables in the manuscript file.
 Add a credit line as the first footnote beneath tables which are borrowed or adapted with permission from another publication.
-The credit line should be a complete bibliographical listing (as a reference), or the credit line supplied by the copyright holder. - Do not submit art in Microsoft Excel, Word, PowerPoint, or Publisher.
+The credit line should be a complete bibliographical listing (as a reference), or the credit line supplied by the copyright holder. - Do not submit art in Microsoft Excel, Word, PowerPoint or Publisher.